Party Wall Surveyors

 • Altering a party structure

-Notifiable works include cutting into the walls dividing terraced houses to insert beams as part of a loft conversion, excavating within three metres of the neighbour’s property to construct the foundations to an extension and constructing the flank wall of an extension at the boundary.
+Notifiable works include cutting into the walls dividing terraced houses to insert beams as part of a loft conversion, excavating within 3.00m of a neighbour’s property to construct the foundations to an extension and constructing the flank wall of an extension at the boundary.

 Is there anything I can do about the construction noise coming from next door?